-In respect of any dispute under any Transaction Document to which it is a party (other than the Master Purchase Agreement, each Supplemental Purchase Agreement and each Sale Agreement), the Bank has agreed to arbitration in London under the Arbitration Rules of the London Court of International Arbitration (the "Rules").
+In respect of any dispute under any Transaction Document to which it is a party (other than the Master Purchase Agreement, each Supplemental Purchase Agreement and each Sale Agreement), the Bank has agreed to arbitration in London under the Arbitration Rules of the London Court of International

+Arbitration (the "Rules").
 The Bank has also agreed to submit to the exclusive jurisdiction of the courts of England or the courts of the Abu Dhabi Global Market (the "ADGM") in respect of any dispute under such Transaction Document, subject to the right of the Trustee and/or the Delegate (as applicable) to require any dispute to be resolved by any other court of competent jurisdiction.

-The Master Purchase Agreement, each Supplemental Purchase Agreement and each Sale Agreement will be subject to the non-exclusive jurisdiction of the courts of Abu Dhabi.
+In respect of any dispute under any of the Master Purchase Agreement, each Supplemental Purchase Agreement and each Sale Agreement, the Bank has agreed to submit to the exclusive jurisdiction of the courts of Abu Dhabi.